Iconic sheer trail at Zion National Park to require permits – KION546

 Associated Press

-SALT LAKE CITY (AP) — Zion National Park will soon require reservations to hike a famous southern Utah trail perched on the edge of a red-rock cliff.
-Park officials said Friday that anyone who wants to hike the narrow Angels Landing hike will need to get a permit through a lottery system start of April 1.
-Zion Superintendent Jeff Bradybaugh says the lottery will be fairer to visitors and reduce crowding on the trail.
-People regularly fall and die from the trail edged by a sheer cliff.
-The number of people visiting Zion has grown rapidly in recent years and Angels Landing is one of the most sought-after destinations.
+SALT LAKE CITY (AP) — Zion National Park in Utah will soon require reservations to hike a famed trail perched on the edge of a red-rock cliff.
+Park officials announced Friday that people who want to hike the narrow Angels Landing hike will need permits provided through a lottery system starting April 1.
+Zion Superintendent Jeff Bradybaugh says the lottery will be fairer to visitors and reduce trail crowding.
+Hikers regularly fall and die from the trail edged by a sheer cliff.
+The number of people visiting Zion has grown rapidly in recent years.
+The Angels Landing trail is one of the park’s most sought-after destinations.